gbv/jskos/jskos.md

 [date]         no field   `"..."`      -                 -

 ::: {#lst-closed-world}
-The following concept has preferred labels and narrower concepts.  but no alternative labels nor notations.
+The following concept has preferred labels and narrower concepts, but no alternative labels nor notations.
 Nothing is known about broader concepts, related concepts, and other possible concept properties: